neosaurrrus/blog-entries/61-news-accessibility.md

 I recently performed a brief analysis of accessibility of UK News sites, for two reasons:

-1. News is really important in allowing people to take part in society, democracy and stay connected in a ever-complicating world.
+1. Digital News Media is really important in allowing people to take part in society, democracy and stay connected in a ever-complicating world.
 I was curious if there would a real impact for those who rely on accessibility features.

 2. I also wanted to improve my knowledge to let accessible design become my natural thought process so I can make strides on that in 2021.